 Imitating the source-text structure

-As Gwenydd explains in her article “9 Favourite Mistakes by Translators on My Spanish-English Translation Course”, translators often get hypnotised by the source text.
+As Gwenydd explains in her article about Favourite Mistakes by Translators on The Translator’s Studio Translation Courses, translators often get hypnotised by the source text.
 This is a problem because Spanish and English punctuation rules are sometimes different.

 Particularly when you work with CAT Tools, it’s so easy to simply copy source to target, keeping the same structure.